 Louix Louis is housed inside Canada’s flagship St. Regis Hotel, where the lavish decor is reminiscent of iconic New York and Paris bars from the Belle Époque era.
 An elaborate mural on the ceiling swirls with metallics and golds, and the grand bar made of imperial marble and sculpted bronze.
 In terms of culinary prowess, the restaurant offers contemporary American cuisine with French influences, courtesy of executive chef Guillaume Robin.
 Hailing from France, he brings a wealth of experience, including stints in Michelin-star kitchens across Europe.
 His culinary creations for Louix Louis are unabashedly decadent and over-the-top – so get ready for a lot of caviar and foie gras.

-While Buca Osteria and Bar now has several outposts in Toronto, the first location was the one on King and Bathurst Street, which opened in 2009.
+While Buca now has several outposts in Toronto, the first location was the one on King and Bathurst Street, which opened in 2009.
 Inside the industrial-style space (once a boiler room), you’re greeted with a minimal decor that blends wood, stone, marble and metals.
 The simplistic scheme is intentional, allowing the diner to instead focus on the experience and the food.
 Chef Rob Gentile showcases the best of Italian cuisine – from their ionza (cured pork loin) and salsiccia (spicy calabrese pork sausage), to their bigoli (duck offal ragu and mascarpone) and neri di maiale (pork blood pasta tossed with nduja, rapini and smoked burrata).
 Make sure to take a look at their wine list, which boasts over 300 labels from all regions of Italy.

 Don Alfonso feels as though you’ve just stumbled into a modern art gallery dotted with marble and towering sculptures.
 The experience is further bolstered with chef Don Alfonso’s deft skills and contemporary Italian dishes, which include unconventional ingredient pairings that will satisfy the most adventurous of foodies.
 Alongside chef Alfonso, Michelin-star chef Ernesto Iaccarino and executive chef Saverio Macri offer “edible art”, such as ice creamed eel with sturgeon caviar and tagliatelle perfumed with wild rose.
 The fusion of Canadian and European fare is apparent in their bison dish, which is wrapped in layers of Swiss chard, mozzarella, and encased in a bread crust, then finished with salsa verde, and the wine list is extensive with over 650 labels available.